MaastrichtU-Library/omekas-docker/README.md

 ## Create a fresh, empty environment
-Omeka config settings, themes, modules and files are saved in a persistent docker volume.
+Omeka config settings, themes and files are saved in a persistent docker volume.
 Execute these commands to **delete all data** and go back to an empty, fresh experience.
 ```
 docker-compose down